marmelab/FakeRest/README.md

 ## REST Flavor

-FakeRest uses a standard REST flavor, described below.
+FakeRest defines a REST flavor, described below.
+It is inspired by commonly used ways how to handle aspects like filtering and sorting.

 * `GET /foo` returns a JSON array.
 It accepts three query parameters: `filter`, `sort`, and `range`.
 It responds with a status 200 if there is no pagination, or 206 if the list of items is paginated.
 The response contains a mention of the total count in the `Content-Range` header.